opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

 ## Verification

 :::important
-If you completed all these steps on a cluster that already exposes services through [NGINX Ingress Controllers](#option-2-configuring-an-ingress), and all components were configured correctly, ExternalDNS **will automatically create the corresponding A records** in the Open Telekom Cloud DNS service.
+If you completed all these steps on a cluster that already exposes services through [NGINX Ingress Controllers](#option-2-configuring-an-ingress), and all components were configured correctly, ExternalDNS **will automatically create the corresponding A records** in the T Cloud Public DNS service.
 :::

 ### Option 1: Creating a DNSEndpoint